-'''

-avocado --show avocado.app.debug run examples/tests/assets.py

-'''
+avocado -- show avocado.app.debug run examples/tests/assets.py pip install line_profiler and then simply mark the desired function with @profile (no need to import it from anywhere).
+Then you execute:

 Line-profiler

 You can measure line-by-line performance by using line_profiler.
 You can install it using pip: